TrustInSoft/demos/new-demo-cpp/README.md

 }
 ```

-## Unit tests
+## functional tests

-The test driver [test_driver.cpp](test_driver.c#L50) has several unit tests meant to test that function.
+The test driver [test_driver.cpp](test_driver.c#L50) has several functional tests meant to test that function.
 - Test with small array of a few static integers
 - Test with a larger array (1000 cells) of random integers
 - Test with an empty array
 - Test with an null (unallocated) array

-When running the 4 unit tests, they all pass, and on top of that the code coverage is 100%.
+When running the 4 functional tests, they all pass, and on top of that the code coverage is 100%.
 This can be verified by running `make clean test`
 ```
 $ make clean test

 g++ -I. -fprofile-arcs -ftest-coverage test_driver.cpp increment.cpp -o increment && ./increment

-Running unit tests
+Running tests
 PASSED: increment_array({1, 3, 5, 7, 11, 13, 17}) = {2, 4, 6, 8, 12, 14, 18}
 PASSED: increment_array({846930886, 1714636915, 424238335, -1649760492, -1189641421, ..., -878777377, -531352976, 413892161, 1455252833}) = {846930887, 1714636916, 424238336, -1649760491, -1189641420, ..., -878777376, -531352975, 413892162, 1455252834}
 PASSED: increment_array({}) = {}